l1-ca0/l1-ca0.github.io/content/posts/curiosity-is-almost-all-you-need.md

 4. **Challenges assumptions** - Questions AI responses and seeks alternative perspectives
 5. **Builds iteratively** - Uses AI to rapidly prototype and test ideas

-### Example: Learning a New Framework
-**Traditional approach:**

-Read documentation → Follow tutorials → Build simple projects → Gradually increase complexity

-**Curiosity-driven approach with LLMs:**
-- "Show me a real-world example of this framework solving X problem"
-- "What are the trade-offs compared to framework Y?"
-- "Can you walk me through the architecture decisions behind this design?"
-- "What would happen if we scaled this to handle 1M users?"
-- "Show me how this would fail and how to prevent it"

 ## The Paradox of Infinite Access